gokhanerkus/aml-real-case-studies/case-00-cross-border-trade-risk/02-analysis.md

 - whether any parties were linked to sanctioned or designated actors

 ---
 ## Source Attribution & Publication Record

-This analysis is derived from contemporaneous investigative work conducted in 2013–2014.
+This analysis is based on original investigative reporting and analytical work conducted by the author in 2013–2014.

-Key elements of the findings — including the reported ~79% increase in exports — were:
+Key elements of these findings — including the reported ~79% increase in exports — were subsequently:

 - cited in academic counterterrorism literature
 - referenced in international media coverage, including BBC World Service (2014)